juanjoDiaz/streamparser-json/README.md

 ### Breaking changes compared to JSONparse

-* Big number are not kept as a string by default. you can achieve such behaviour by simply overriding the `parseNumber` method.
+* JSONparse errors keep big number as a string which is not compliant with the spec.
+With @streamparser/json you can achieve such behaviour by simply overriding the `parseNumber` method.
-* Characters above 244 are correctly parsed instead of throwing an error.
+* JSONparse errors on characters above 244 which is not compliant with the spec. @streamparser/json parsed them correctly.
-* Trailing comas are not allowed in objects or arrays.
+* JSONparse incorrectly allows trailing comas in objects or arrays which is not compliant with the spec. @streamparser/json do not.
-* The `onError` callback has been removed.
+* JSONparse's `onError` callback has been removed.
 The `write` method is synchronous so wrapping it in a try-catch block will capture all possible errors.
-* @streamparser/json uses a string as internal buffer by default.
-This offers better performance but can lead to memory exhaustion if your JSON include very long strings (due to V8 optimizations).
-To get the exact same behaviour as in JSON parse you should set the `stringBufferSize` option to `64 * 1024`.
+* JSONparse uses buffers to parse strings to avoid memory exhaustion if your JSON include very long strings (due to V8 optimizations).
+This has a performance impact and it is not necessary for most use cases. @streamparser/json uses a string as internal buffer by default to improve performance and allows the user to get the exact same behaviour as in JSONparse by setting the `stringBufferSize` option to `64 * 1024`.
+* JSONparse parses all valid JSON objects that come through the stream and doesn't support ending the processing. @streamparser/json ends the processing after a single object unless the user explicitly configure a `separator`.
+When using a separator, the user can end the processing by calling the  `end` method which will end the processing and throw and error if the stream is in the middle of parsing something i.e. the JSON passed so far was incomplete/incorrect.